JalexSocial/rizzy.docs/content/docs/forms/overview.md

 ## Rizzy Form Components

 Rizzy provides built-in input components to receive and validate user input.
-The built-in input components in the following table are supported in an RzEditForm with an RzFormContext.
+The built-in input components in the following table are supported in an EditForm.

 The components in the table are also supported outside of a form in Razor component markup.
 Inputs are validated when they're changed and when a form is submitted.